ERC-7818: Expirable ERC20

 * @param value The amount to transfer.

-* @return bool True if the transfer succeeded, false or reverted if give `identifier` it's expired.
+* @return bool True if the transfer succeeded, otherwise false.

 */